tdr-autosync/mi-dev-eslint_plugin/README.md

 Maintainer: Serhii Petkun

 This plugin includes:
-1. A configuration, which helps following coding conventions.
+1. ESLint configurations, which help following coding conventions.
 2. A plugin to enforce `qa-...` classes on required HTML elements.

 ## Custom rules